KirinFilip/Terminal-Based-Blackjack/README.md

     is offered when the dealer's upcard (the card you can see) is either an ace or a ten value (Ace, King, Queen, Jack, Ten)

-One round of blackjack:
+### One round of blackjack:
-- Player receives one card
+- Player receives two cards
 - Dealer receives one card - upcard (player can see)
-- Player receives another card
 - Dealer receives another card - player can not see the card
 - Player decides to either HIT, STAND or SURRENDER
 - If HIT, player receives another card and the value of the card is added to the total he then decides either to HIT again or STAND
-- If STAND, player is satisfied with his had and the dealer reveals his card
+- If STAND, player is satisfied with his hand and the dealer reveals his card
 - If Player has more total than Dealer -> Player wins
 - If Dealer has more total than Player -> Dealer wins
 - If Both Player and Dealer have the same total -> Draw

-Functions:

-deal

-hit

-surrender

-total

-check_result